wangxj03/wangxj03.github.io/content/posts/2024-11-08-function-calling/index.md

     }
 ```

 Since Swarm is primarily for educational purposes.
 The authors haven't really tried very hard to make the type mapping comprehensive.
 For example, it doesn't support enum parameters.
-However, the idea is sound and can be extended to support more types.
-Fro developers seeking type safety and more control over the schema, they can define a [pydantic](https://docs.pydantic.dev/latest/) model and build the schema from it.
+However, the core idea is sound and can be extended.
+For developers seeking type safety and more control over the schema, they can define a [pydantic](https://docs.pydantic.dev/latest/) model and build the schema from it.
 For example, the following code snippet shows schema generation for the `get_current_temperature` function:

 ```python
 from typing import Literal